If you have an autoimmune condition such as psoriatic arthritis, your doctor might suggest Cosentyx (secukinumab) as a treatment option.

 The recommended dose for psoriatic arthritis in children is based on body weight as follows:

-- For children weighing 50 kilograms or more, their dose is 150 mg.
+- For children weighing 50 kg or more, their dose is 150 mg.

 Cosentyx doses are given every week for 5 weeks.
 After week 5, Cosentyx doses are given once every 4 weeks.

-The Cosentyx dosage for ankylosing spondylitis in adults depends on whether your doctor starts you on a loading dose.
+For ankylosing spondylitis in adults, Cosentyx is given either as injections under the skin or as intravenous (IV) infusions.
+The Cosentyx dosage for this condition depends on whether your doctor starts you on a loading dose.
 They may recommend a loading dose schedule based on how severe your condition is.

-If you continue to have symptoms, your doctor may increase your dose to 300 mg (two 150-mg injections) every 4 weeks.
+If you continue to have symptoms, your doctor may increase your dose to 300 mg every 4 weeks.

-The Cosentyx dosage for non-radiographic axial spondyloarthritis in adults depends on how severe your condition is.
+For non-radiographic axial spondyloarthritis in adults, Cosentyx is given either as injections under the skin or as intravenous (IV) infusions.
+The Cosentyx dosage for this condition in adults depends on how severe your condition is.
 If you have more severe symptoms, your doctor may start you on a loading dose.

-For arthritis affecting inflamed enthesis, Cosentyx may be used in adults and children ages 4 years and older.
+For arthritis affecting inflamed entheses, Cosentyx may be used in children ages 4 years and older.
 (Entheses are areas on bone where ligaments and tendons attach.)
-Dosages for adults and children are described below.
+For children, Cosentyx is given as injections under the skin.

 The recommended dose for this condition in children is based on body weight as follows:

-- For children weighing 50 kilograms or more, their dose is 150 mg.
+- For children weighing 50 kg or more, their dose is 150 mg.

 Cosentyx doses are given every week for 5 weeks.
 After week 5, Cosentyx doses are given once every 4 weeks.